 As you may have seen on this website, the engineers at Rally are already taking full advantage of these new advances with their new contract automation tool Spellbook.
 I’ve personally used this myself to draft new contract provisions, summarize contract terms, and find unusual terms in contracts sent to me by third parties.

 What’s more, this technology is evolving at an unprecedented rate.
-Most recently (in November 2022), OpenAI released GPT-3.5, its most current Large Language Model.
-OpenAI also released ChatGPT, a conversational AI model utilizing GPT-3.5 which allows users to interact with the computer to answer a wide variety of questions.
+Most recently, OpenAI released GPT-4.5, its most current Large Language Model.
+OpenAI also released ChatGPT, a conversational AI model utilizing GPT-4.5 which allows users to interact with the computer to answer a wide variety of questions.
 Its developers have made it clear the technology is still in its earliest stages and that it cannot yet provide 100% accurate answers, but the answers it is providing are astoundingly accurate.
 I even used the chat bot to help create the structure and content of this blog post (but I reviewed each word and made substantial edits of course).